Leading Lean Kaizen Improvements

 Finally, a successful event requires effective change management.
 While some people are born leaders, others can learn how to manage change.
 Aside from the technical and mechanical knowledge required, your ability, as event leader, to lead and motivate people and keep them on track tactically, will be the determining factor in your success.

-William “Wes” Waldo is COO and President, Americas at the Lean Methods Group.
+William “Wes” Waldo is the former COO and President, Americas at the Lean Methods Group.
 Tom Jones is a former senior client partner with the Lean Methods Group.
 They are co-authors of A Team Leader’s Guide to Lean Kaizen Events, from which this article was extracted.